bbalet/jorani/README.md

 ### Contributors

-* Github and Google groupe users for their ideas and tests.
+* Github and Google group users for their ideas and tests.
 * All participants of the Transifex project.

 ### Third party libraries and components